DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/monitor/microservices.md

 3. Select a microservice namespace to view the microservice monitoring data in the namespace.

-    > Click on the dashboard name to further view or share the monitoring information.
+    > Click the dashboard name to further view or share the monitoring information.
 You can switch the statistics time window and refresh period in the upper right corner of the page.

     <!--![]()screenshots-->